Working with pipelines

 Pipeline steps

-- Pipeline must have at least one step without input as starting point. (e.g. a query step)
+- A pipeline must have at least one step without input as a starting point (e.g. a Query step).

 - Each input must be connected to one and only output.
 But same output can be used as input of multiple different steps.